joduplessis/keg/README.md

 It's helpful to think in these terms:
 - Keg: overall queue ID
 - Tap: outlet of messages received, identified by an ID
-- Spike: a reduce orientated middleware for message values
+- Spike: a reduce orientated middleware for messages
-- Refill: add a message to topic
+- Refill: adds a new message to a keg:tap
-- pour(): something like next() (move through the queue)
+- pour(): something like next() to move through the queue

 ## Some example usage:
 ```